 Your name:

 Pupil's name:

 Your relationship to the pupil:

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

 Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.

 (Who did you speak to and what was the response)?

-(This are you speak to and much has the response).

 What actions do you feel might resolve the problem at this stage?

-winat actions do you leer might resolve the problem at this stage?
+what actions do you leer might resolve the problem at this stage?

-Are you etteching any negotive details

 Are you attaching any paperwork?
 If so, please give details.

+r no you and only purport of the notion of product give detailed

 Signature:

 Date:

 Official use

-Date acknowledgement cent:
+Oniolal asc

 Date acknowledgement sent:

+Date acknowledgement sent.

+Dy wha:

 By who:

 Complaint referred to:

 Date: